palexis3/RaheemAPI/README.md

 `$ python ReadCSV.py -i 'YOUR-CSV-FILE.csv' -count 'NUM'`

-where `YOUR-CSV-FILE.csv` is the name of the CSV file to be processed and `NUM` is the number of objects you want to script to generate.
+where `YOUR-CSV-FILE.csv` is the name of the CSV file to be processed and `NUM` is the number of objects you want the script to generate.

 Note: `NUM` can be at maximum 1000.